INFORMATION ON HISTORICAL AND CULTURAL MONUMENTS OF BAKU CITY

 The ancient city of Baku has numerous historical and architectural monuments dating to various historical epochs.

-The Old City of Icheri Sheher occupies 22 hectares in the centre of Baku.
+The Old City of Icheri Sheher occupies 22 hectares in the center of Baku.
 It hosts over 50 historical and architectural monuments from various eras.
-The Palace of Shirvanshakhs, the Maiden Tower and Synyg Gala (The Broken Tower) are among the monuments which survived till the present day.
+The Palace of Shirvanshakhs, the Maiden Tower, and Synyg Gala (The Broken Tower) are among the monuments which survived till the present day.

 The present structure was built approximately in 1713 AD, and the building of the central stone shrine was funded by merchant Kanchanagaran in 1810.
 Another interesting sight in Baku is the Ateshgah temple, situated in the south-western part of the Surakhani settlement in the Absheron peninsula, 30 km away from Baku.
 Ateshgah is a fire temple, built in the XVII-XVIII centuries.
 The temple's central stone shrine is located on a natural gas pocket.

 One of the most ancient and exciting monuments of Baku is Gobustan, famous around the world for its rock carvings.
-It has numerous rock carvings, camps, dwelling places, tomb monuments and other sights of the stone period.
-Gobustan is located in the Boyukdash, Kichikdash, Yindirdagh, Sondardagh and Shixgaya mountains.
-The monuments dating from the mesolite to middle ages can be found in the territory of Boyukdash.
+It has numerous rock carvings, camps, dwelling places, tomb monuments, and other sights of the stone period.
+Gobustan is located in the Boyukdash, Kichikdash, Yindirdagh, Sondardagh, and Shixgaya mountains.
+The monuments dating from the mesolite to the middle ages can be found in the territory of Boyukdash.

 The second tower has a rounded shape and is known as Shikh Tower among the local population.
 This tower has a height of 12.5 meters.
 Its inner part consists of 3 circles.
 The inscription on the tower wall reads that it was built by the architect Abdulmejid Masud in 1232.